thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'Select the "Time series chart" widget;'
     3:
         image: /images/user-guide/ui/widgets/actions/guide/types/update-current-dashboard-state-4-pe.png
         title: 'Navigate to the "Entity alias" tab in the "Datasource" section.
-Enter the name of the future alias in the "Entity alias" field and click the "Create a new one!";'
+Enter the desirable alias name in the "Entity alias" field and click the "Create a new one!" button;'
     4:
         image: /images/user-guide/ui/widgets/actions/guide/types/update-current-dashboard-state-5-pe.png
         title: 'Select the "Entity from dashboard state" from the "Filter type" field and click "Add";'